Written by: Peyton Lessard

 Being sedentary can also affect nighttime blood glucose levels, so it’s important to get enough daily exercise.
 Evening exercise can improve sleep quality and has been shown to improve overnight glucose levels, so if you’re trying to achieve better sleep and better glucose levels, an evening workout may be the key [9, 10].

-If while wearing a CGM you wake up and review your overnight glucose levels and notice some dips, don’t panic.
+If you wear a continuous glucose monitor and notice some dips as you review your overnight glucose levels, don’t panic.
 There are a few common causes of glucose dips while you sleep.

 For non-diabetics who use a continuous glucose monitor, “compression hypoglycemia”, is a fairly common cause of overnight low blood sugar.
 Compression hypoglycemia occurs when a CGM is “compressed,” due to laying on the sensor during sleep (imagine the sensor is on your arm, and you’re laying on your side), and causes the sensor to give an erroneous low reading.